How Much Does Decomposed Granite Cost in 2024?

 Written by HomeAdvisor.

-Installing decomposed granite, also called crushed granite, on a 400-square-foot area typically costs between $125 and $300, with a national average cost of $212.
-The cost of materials alone ranges from $35 and $60 per inch of depth, assuming you use basic crushed granite.
+Installing decomposed granite, also called crushed granite, on a 400-square-foot area typically costs between $75 and $150, with a national average cost of $110.
+The cost of materials alone ranges from $40 to $80 per ton, assuming you use basic crushed granite instead of stabilized decomposed granite.
+If you opt for the stabilizing add-ins, it could cost as much as $300 per ton.
 The most important cost variables are the granite’s quality and depth of coverage.

 Decomposed Granite Installation Costs